nodejs/examples/applications/README.md

 - Desktop applications that bundle or otherwise use Node.js
 - Mobile applications that leverage Node.js
 - Other bundled applications that can be run as a standalone executable

+## Contributing to Examples

+If you're interested in seeing more examples of applications or want to help maintain the current examples, we more than welcome your contribution!
+See [CONTRIBUTING.md](../CONTRIBUTING.md) for more details 🤗